Historian: Parson Weems

 Perspective: Biographer and hagiographer

 Like William Wirt, Parson Weems was a popular writer rather than a true historian.
+He is often cited as the creator of several enduring myths about the American Revolution.

-Weems was ordained as an Episcopalian minister and returned to Maryland in 1784.
-He spent most of his life preaching in Maryland and Virginia.
-Conflicting reports paint Weems as either an entertaining storyteller or a dull sermoniser enraptured with the sound of his own voice.
-Whatever the reality, Weems found church appointments difficult to obtain, so he took up work as a bookseller to supplement his income.
+Born Mason Lock Weems in Maryland, one of 19 children, after completing school Weems was sent to England to study theology.
+He was ordained as an Episcopalian minister and returned to Maryland in 1784.
+Weems spent most his life preaching in Maryland and Virginia.
+Conflicting reports paint him as either an entertaining storyteller or a dull sermoniser enthralled with the sound of his own voice.

-Weems also dabbled in writing: his first efforts involved rehashing British Protestant sermons and publishing them under his name.
+Whatever the reality, Weems found church appointments difficult to obtain so he took up work as a bookseller to supplement his income.
+Weems also dabbled in writing.
+His first efforts involved rehashing British Protestant sermons and publishing them under his name.
 He also penned a series of foreboding moral stories, each with the title “God’s Revenge”.

 Weems married and moved to Virginia sometime around 1792.
 By the time of George Washington’s death in 1799, Weems was living not far from the former president’s ancestral home.
+Always seeking opportunities to sell books and promote himself, Weems quickly published A History of the Life and Death, Virtues and Exploits of General George Washington (1800).

-Weems revised this text several times, adding new tales and accounts of Washington’s life and leadership, many obtained from interviews with the late president’s extended family.
-One revision included the famous story, never proven or corroborated, of young Washington admitting to chopping down his father’s cherry true – evidence, according to Weems, of Washington’s unflinching honesty.
+Though little more than a collection of anecdotes about Washington, glued together with Weems’ fawning praise, in the context Weems’ book proved popular and sold well.
+He revised it several times, adding new tales and accounts of Washington’s life and leadership, many obtained from interviews with the late president’s extended family.
+One revision included the famous story, never proven or corroborated, of young Washington admitting to chopping down his father’s cherry true – evidence of Washington’s unflinching honesty.

-Another Weems story told of Washington being found deep in prayer at Valley Forge.
-Yet another hinted at Washington’s invincibility, the general fired on in battle 17 times by a Native American yet surviving.
 Weems’ praise of Washington was so over the top that one contemporary critic called it “fanaticism and absurdity”.
-Despite this, at least some of Weems’ apocryphal stories are still found in contemporary accounts of Washington and his life.
+Yet at least some of Weems’ apocryphal stories can still be found in contemporary accounts of Washington and his life.

 Quotations